csrail/spellbook/collections/_spells/visual_studio_code/debugging.md

 date: 04-11-2024
 ---

 Writing `console.log()` or `Console.WriteLine()` is not an effective nor exhaustive method for debugging a runtime.
-Dissuade yourself from using this and defer towards using breakpoints instead.
+Dissuade yourself from using this and instead use breakpoints.

 Apply a breakpoint and run the program in debugging mode (as opposed to release mode) to start the debugging session.
 When the breakpoint is reached use "Step into", to get a granular view of the execution; use "Step over" to pass over the block and move to the next block of execution.